AMERICAN WATER'S SHARED RESPONSIBILITY

 The water delivered from our treatment facility to your property is disinfected to meet all federal and state standards for public health.
 Information on the type of disinfectant and typical concentrations can be found in the water quality summary.

 When we conduct periodic maintenance or repairs on our water system, we will notify you through notices in the newspaper, on social media, or directly through our smart phone app.
-To ensure that you have the latest information sign up at My Accounts.
+To help make sure that you have the latest information sign up at My Accounts.

-American Water’s Research Program and Central Water Quality Laboratory are designed to enhance our services, help ensure compliance, and shape a more sustainable future.
+American Water’s Research Program and Central Water Quality Laboratory are designed to enhance our services, help make sure of compliance, and shape a more sustainable future.
 As part of our R&D efforts, we are working with research institutions and partners to develop methods for monitoring and control of Legionella and other emerging contaminants.
 Our Central Laboratory in Belleville, Illinois, conducts sophisticated testing and analysis and stays at the forefront of monitoring, testing, identifying and controlling contaminants before specific federal regulations are put in place.
 Our highly sophisticated analytical and research capabilities are why the United States Environmental Protection Agency regularly taps into our lab and our research team to help develop federal drinking water standards and regulations.
-To find more information, see our Science of Water Brochure on our Customer Communications page.

 Our employees also do their part in our communities through volunteer programs, rain gardens, stream bank stabilization, hydration at 5k runs, and community workshops.